dahalsubodh/dahalsubodh.github.io/research.md

 > ### From Education Technology to Learning Integrity
-> While researching on educational technology and teachers' ICT integration, I observed that access and outcomes did not necessarily reflect meaningful learning.
+> While researching educational technology and teachers' ICT integration, I observed that access and outcomes did not necessarily reflect meaningful learning.
 This led me to question how learning is evaluated and shifted my focus to learning integrity.
 I began prioritizing evidence that captures how students learn, engage, and demonstrate understanding throughout the learning process.

 ## 🎓 Foundations in Educational Technology
 My early exposure to educational technology began during my graduate studies and field-based research.
 During my master’s degree, this interest became central to my thesis study, in which I examined how teachers were prepared to use technology into their classroom using the TPACK framework.
 I found that while teachers had strong pedagogical knowledge, their technological confidence and ability to integrate technology varied widely.